f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/xc-console-demo-guide.rst

 .. figure:: assets/langserve-api.png
 Fig: LangServe API

+Validation Steps:
        1. Open the Postman/curl
        2. Enter the domain name of the HTTPS Load Balancer in the URL field.
 Next add your endpoint to the domain name.
 For ex ``/ask-a-doc/stream``
        3. Generate a POST request to your application by providing valid body as below and validate response is returned

 .. figure:: assets/curl.JPG
 .. figure:: assets/postman.JPG